rexsheikh/dc-final-testing/docs/DEPLOYMENT.md

 ## Prerequisites

-1. Google Cloud SDK installed (`gcloud` CLI)
+1. Google Cloud SDK installed (`gcloud` CLI) or access to google cloud console
 2. Authenticated with your GCP account
-3. Project created with billing enabled
 4. **GitHub authentication configured** (see below)

 **Note**: This project uses **lightweight Python-only NLP** with minimal dependencies (Flask, Redis).
 No TensorFlow, PyTorch, or other heavy ML frameworks are required.
 This enables fast deployment and low resource usage.